-UEFI is the basic interface between the operating system and firmware on all HPE Integrity systems; it is similar to SRM (Standards Reference Manual) on HPE Alpha systems.
+UEFI is the basic interface between the operating system and firmware on all HPE Integrity systems; it is similar to SRM (Standards Reference Manual) on Alpha systems.
 UEFI provides a boot option menu and the ability to configure boot options.
-UEFI is accessible when the operating system is not booted.
+UEFI is accessible when the system is powered on but prior to booting the operating system.